 |Check the latest version on the Charts release page.|

-Then, to start using it, check the From a V10+ project instructions presented on this page.
+Then, to start using it, see the From a V10+ Project instructions presented on this page.